-On Mideast Peace Plan, 'We Are Aiming For The Home Run': White House Adviser
+White House Adviser: On Mideast Peace Plan, 'We Are Aiming For The Home Run'

 On building trust with the Palestinians so they will negotiate on a U.S. plan

 We would love to have a relationship of trust and confidence, which we do have with many, many ordinary Palestinians.
 But if the Palestinian leadership ... if they choose to cut us off to the detriment of their people and to the detriment of the possibility of peace, that's their choice.
-We aren't going to give them the so-called carrots or, you know, goodies in order to buy them to come to the table because it's never worked before.
+We aren't going to give them the so-called carrots or, you know, goodies in order to buy them to come to the table, because it's never worked before.

 On promising investment to the Palestinians while simultaneously cutting U.S. aid